 Breast Pads – Once your milk comes in, leaky boobs are a real thing.
 Breast pads are awesome to keep from leaking all over the place.
 You can certainly buy disposable pads, but I personally loveBamboobies because they’re washable!
 They were also great while we were in the hospital because after wearing one all day I’d could leave it in the bassinet Olivia so she would be comforted by my scent when I wasn’t there.
 This was a tip from one of my friends who is a NICU nurse.

 Lactation Treats – I highly recommend making a batch of mylactation cookies orlactation bites to help with your milk supply and also provide a quick and easy snack during all those feeding sessions.
 Breastfeeding hunger is crazy and even more intense than pregnancy hunger, IMO.
-No time to make your own?
+Check out all my favorite breastfeeding snacks!
+No time to make your own snacks?
 You can buy lactation cookies too!

 At this point I’m back in my stretchy pre-pregnancy jeans, but I totally lived in maternity jeans and leggings for the first couple weeks after giving birth.
 I also found that large, flowy tops are great for pumping because I can easily hide all the pumping parts under them.
 Here are a few of my favorite postpartum clothing items.